udacity/nd087-c3-self-healing-architectures-exercises/lesson-2-deployment-strategies/exercises/README.md

 5. Now we will initiate a rolling deployment for a newer version of nginx via a bash script
    1. create a bash script `rolling.sh`
    2. Use the command `kubectl set image deployment nginx-rolling nginx=nginx:1.21.1` to upgrade the deployment image version
-   3. Create a loop that waits for the deployment to roll out
+   3. Create a loop that waits for the deployment to roll out.
+Use this boilerplate code to create the for loop
     ```
     ATTEMPTS=0
     ROLLOUT_STATUS_CMD="kubectl rollout status deployment/nginx-rolling -n udacity"